FORSIT-Group/nestjs-keycloak-admin-restful/readme.md

 export class GatedEndpointController {
     constructor(private readonly service: GatedEndpointService) {}

-    @DefineScope('admin') //limiting access to one scope doesnt append to the result, dont try to use parameter decorators afterwards
+    @DefineScope('admin') // Limiting access to one scope doesn't append to the result.
+Don't try to use parameter decorators afterwards.
     @Post('delete-stuff')
     deleteFunction(@Body() body: any){
       return this.service.deleteFunction(body);